Getting Started Project, part C: Milo’s Tilt Sensor

 2. Explore phase

-When rovers locate what they are looking for, they send a message back to
+When rovers locate what they are looking for, they send a message back to the base.

 Questions for discussion